Inhalant Addiction: Signs, Symptoms, Risks, and Treatment Resources

 - Detox treatment puts a heavy emphasis on therapy and understanding the root of your addiction

-- The cost will vary depending on your program, the time of your stay, and so on
+- The cost will vary depending on your program, the time of your stay, etc.

 - If applicable, link to any relevant [drug]-specific withdrawal treatment pages